kid-cavaquinho/minimal-api/README.md

 ## Introduction

-This sample project demonstrates techniques you can use for integration testing an ASP.NET Core 7 web application that uses the new [minimal APIs] feature.
+This sample project is build using the [minimal APIs] feature approach and demonstrates techniques you can use for integration testing an ASP.NET Core 7 web application.

 Minimal APIs are a simplified approach for building fast HTTP APIs with ASP.NET Core.
 You can build fully functioning REST endpoints with minimal code and configuration.